All Episodes

 Yes, Sharon.

-But she used to tell me about some kind of an animal that would come out at night and she called him a catamount.
+And when I was a little girl, my mother, I don't know how much truth this is, maybe she was just trying to scare me, but she used to tell me about some kind of an animal That would come out at night, and she called him a catty mount.

 And it was kind of like a kangaroo.

-Catamount is an old regional name for a mountain lion.
+Oh, you're a catty mount is an old regional name for a mountain lion.

-And some of the mountain lion reports talk about them bounding around On their back feet because actually mountain lions can stand up on their back legs.
+And some of the mountain lion reports talk about them bounding around on their back feet because actually mountain lions can stand up on their back legs.

-But a catamount is a panther.
+But a catty mount is a panther.

-I have had in my life exactly one encounter with a mountain lion, and I will never, for the rest of my life, I guarantee, forget it.
+And I will never, for the rest of my life, I guarantee forget it.

 I was coming down the Las Vegas side of the mountain.